Vocabularies

 are added to every exception list in all styles listed inBasedOnStyles

-—meaning that you now only need to update your project’s vocabulary to customize third-party styles (rather than the styles themselves).Entries in
+—meaning that you now only need to update your project’s vocabulary to customize third-party styles.Entries in

 accept.txt